elliothatch/sift/README.md

 # known issues
  - Objects in arrays are not indexed.
  - Queries with more than one pair of quotation marks don't work as intended.
- - Queries with more more than one binary operator (AND/OR) don't work properly.

 # roadmap
 Sift is in very early development, and could be improved by the addition of several features: